ALBA-Synchrotron/apg/recipe.Autogenerating_manpages.md

     	dh_installman

 ```
-The <package>.manpages file has to be created.
+The `<binary package>.manpages` file has to be created.
 This file has the list of man pages to be installed.
 e.g.
 ```
 debian/<LAUNCHER1>.1
 debian/<LAUNCHER2>.1
 ```

-The help2man file has to be created.
+The `help2man` file has to be created.
 It is used to enrich the man pages.
 We used to define authors information.
 This is our template.

 ```
 [authors]